dvidsilva/dvidsilva.github.io/_pages/about.md

 To learn more about [psychomagic](/psychomagic), and their work checkout the books, videos and podcasts recommended in [links](/links).

 David has been involved in activism, community, public speaking, spirituality and arts for 20+ years.
+They're currently working as a web developer and producer around New York, and offering coaching services.

-He's currently working as a web developer and producer around New York, and offering coaching services.
+David and his fiance Lily are on a mission to heal the planet by practicing and encouraging kindness.
+Learn more about [our queendom](https://github.com/dvidsilva/queendom).